arielsanchezmora/vDocumentation/README.md

 Original slides are [here](https://www.dropbox.com/s/f5e9hpxgzz0unq1/vmworld2017-Ariel%20and%20Edgar%20Sanchez-SER2077BU-Achieve%20Maximum%20vSphere%20Stability%20with%20PowerCLI%20Assisted%20Documentation%20From%20Buildout%20to%20Daily%20Administration.pptx?dl=0) as well as the [mindmap](https://www.dropbox.com/s/19jdgup6ldah3u9/SER2077BU%20Achieve%20maximum%20vSphere%20stability%20with%20PowerCLI%20assisted%20documentation%20%20from%20buildout%20to%20daily%20administration-mindmap201707231829EST.png?dl=0) we used to create this talk.
 We are passionate about this subject so please use the slides or let us know what you would like to add to the MindMap, and we can continue improving this presentation.

-# vDocumentation Changelog
+# Changelog

 __v2.1.0__ Meaty update, our first new cmdlet since the project's debut!

  *Additions:*
 - Added new Cmdlet: **Get-ESXPatching**, documentation update and examples coming soon!
 - Added the following to **Get-ESXInventory**, Configuration tab: SSH and ESXi Shell Service details requested by akozlow in Issue #19, and Boot Time